Shruti1312/HandlingBigJSON-with-JavaScript/README.md

 parses the JSON file, and extracts the list of top car manufacturers, displaying them in a table.
 The JavaScript program will be embedded in an HTML file so that it can be executed within a browser.
 </p>

+<h3>Note: The folder contains many kinds of JSON files to show different way of handling JSON.</h3>